olin/studentgovernment/bylaws.md

 Five of the ten representatives are Specialized Representatives who each meet directly with senior administrators of the College on a regular basis.
 These representatives include:

-a Representative for Operations a Representative to OSCOM (the Office of Strategic Communications) a Representative to OAFA (the Office of Admission and Financial Aid) and StAR (the Office of Student Affairs and Resources) a Representative for Curriculum and Faculty a Representative for Babson, Olin, and Wellesley (BOW Rep)
+a Representative for Operations a Representative to OSCOM (the Office of Strategic Communications) and OEPP (the Office of External Programs and Partnerships) a Representative to OAFA (the Office of Admission and Financial Aid) and StAR (the Office of Student Affairs and Resources) a Representative for Curriculum and Faculty a Representative for Babson, Olin, and Wellesley (BOW Rep)